 OCV converted the historic buildings at 55 Warren and 55 Murray Streets into a single address that redefines luxury living in Tribeca.

-The renovation addressed the historic preservation of the two facades with a completely gutted, fully appointed contemporary interior and a new, full depth courtyard in the center of the unified building, bringing natural light and air deep into each unit.
+The renovation addressed the historic preservation of the two facades with completely gutted, fully appointed contemporary interiors.
+At the center of the unified building is a new, full depth courtyard that brings natural light and air deep into each unit.